Xorzist/RESTWebApp/README.md

 **This is a JEE (Jakarta Enterprise Edition) based project.
 This project  utilizes the specifications from  JAX-RS (Jakarta RESTful Web Services), JPA (Java Persistence API),JTA(Java Transaction API) and CDI (Context Dependency Injection).**

 **This project when successfully built and deployed unto a server will provide a RESTful Web service, capable of executing a set of CRUD(Create,Read,Update & Delete) operations.
-This service can be used as the back-end component to compliment a front-end framework**
+This service can be used as the back-end component for an Employee Management System**

+---

+**This RESTful Web service utilzes a simple persistence unit to simulate database storage.
+This service allows for :**
+* Creation of an employee record
+* Updating an employee's details
+* Retrieving a specific employee's details
+* Deletion of a specific employee record
+* Creation of a job for use by employees
+* Updating job details
+* Retrieving the details of a spceific job record
+* Deletion of a job

 ---
 * This project utilizes Maven as its build automation tool,thus it has a POM attached that details all the necessarry dependencies for this project.